All Episodes

 Thank you.

-I was just wondering how uh if it just takes a group of people to get uh this guy out of Egypt, why why aren't we doing the same thing if Obama's supporting it there?
+I was just wondering how if it just takes a group of people to get this guy out of Egypt, why aren't we doing the same thing if Obama's supporting it there?

 It is an interesting question.

-I I you know here we have some 200,000 people in uh in Egypt demanding that Mubarak go.
+Here we have some 200,000 people in Egypt demanding that Mubarak go.

 Oh, and by the way, here's a series of events.

-The Wall Street Journal and a rather a bunch of others, Al Arabiya Al Jazeera announce that Mubarak says he's going to leave in September and not seek re-election.
+The Wall Street Journal and a bunch of others, Al-Arabiyah Al Jazeera, announce that Mubarak says he's going to leave in September and not seek reelection.

 Obama urges Mubarak not to run again.

-So after we learn Mubarak isn't gonna run, the New York Times says Obama did it, Obama did it, the Manchow Boy president did it, he did it, he did the regime.
+So after we learn Mubarak isn't going to run, the New York Times says, Obama did it.

-If if if uh that's why I said how come the Tea Party is not as respected in their opposition to what Obama wants to do as this mob in Egypt is.
+That's why I said, how come the Tea Party is not as respected in their opposition to what Obama wants to do as this mob in Egypt is?

 It is a great question.

-Or what needs to happen if, in fact, Obama ignores Judge Vincent.
+Okay, here's what would happen or what needs to happen if in fact Obama ignores Judge Vinson.

 The plaintiffs, one of the AGs, would need to go back to court, ask the court to enforce his ruling.